 Absolute requirement

-A User's Supply Point Capacity in respect of a DM Supply Point shall not be greater than 24 times, or less than 4 times, the Supply Point Offtake Rate; provided that in the case of an NTS Supply Point the User's Supply Point Capacity shall be equal to 24 times the Supply Point Offtake Rate.
+A User's Supply Point Capacity in respect of a DM Supply Point shall not be greater than 24 times, or less than 4 times, the Supply Point Offtake Rate; provided that in the case of an NTS Supply Point the User's Supply Point Capacity shall be equal to 24 times the Supply Point Offtake Rate ("the Absolute Requirement".).

-The CDSP will reject any Supply Point Nomination in respect of a Proposed Supply Point which is also a DM Supply Point where the Nominated Supply Point Capacity and Supply Point Offtake Rate are not in compliance with paragraph 5.4.1.
+The CDSP will reject any Referable Registration Nomination in respect of a Proposed Supply Point which is a DM Supply Point where the Nominated Supply Point Capacity and Supply Point Offtake Rate are not in compliance with paragraph 5.1.

-The CDSP will reject any Capacity Revision Application by the Registered User of a DM Supply Point where the Supply Point Offtake Rate (prevailing or applied for under paragraph 5.3.2(b)) and the increased or reduced Supply Point Capacity are not in compliance with paragraph 5.4.1.
+The CDSP will reject any Capacity Revision Application by the Registered User of a DM Supply Point where the Supply Point Offtake Rate and the increased or reduced Supply Point Capacity applied for are not in compliance with paragraph 5.1.

-In relation to a DM Supply Point which comprises Shared Supply Meter Point, the requirements in paragraph 5.4.1 shall apply by reference to the aggregate Supply Point Capacity held and the aggregate of the Supply Point Offtake Rates in respect of all the DM Supply Points which comprise such Shared Supply Meter Point.
+In relation to a DM Supply Point which comprises a Shared Supply Meter Point, the requirements in paragraph 5.1 shall apply by reference to the aggregate Supply Point Capacity and aggregate of the Supply Point Offtake Rates held by the Sharing Registered Users in respect of the DM Supply Points which comprise such Shared Supply Meter Point.

-Other requirements
+Transporter determination of feasibility

-For the purposes of this Section G, in respect of a DM Supply Point:
+For the purposes of this Annex B-3 and Section G, in respect of a DM Supply Point:

-the “Maximum Supply Point Capacity” is the quantity which (where it is necessary to do so under this Section G) the Transporter determines to be the maximum quantity which it is feasible to make available for offtake in a 24 hour period at the DM Supply Point; and
+the “Maximum Supply Point Capacity” is the quantity which (for the purposes of this Annex B-3) the Transporter determines to be the maximum quantity which it is feasible to make available for offtake in a 24 hour period at the DM Supply Point; and

-the “Maximum Supply Point Offtake Rate” is the instantaneous rate of offtake (in kWh/hour) which (where it is necessary to do so under this Section G) the Transporter determines to be the maximum instantaneous rate at which it is feasible to make gas available for offtake at the DM Supply Point
+the “Maximum Supply Point Offtake Rate” is the instantaneous rate of offtake (in kWh/hour) which (which for the purposes of this Annex B-3) the Transporter determines to be the maximum instantaneous rate at which it is feasible to make gas available for offtake at the DM Supply Point

-in each case consistently with the requirements of paragraph 5.4.
+in each case consistently with the requirements of paragraph 5.